ashleysally00/register/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](my-app/License.txt) file for details.

 MIT License